The Heath, Staffordshire: Name

 As the name suggests The Heath is likely to mean an area of heathland to the north of Uttoxeter.
 The heathland today has long since gone.
 As the word Heath is a common place name it is often referred to as The Heath, Uttoxeter to avoid confusion.
-As The Heath and Uttoxeter have begun to merge the name The Heath is becoming more obsolete in non-official everyday usage.

 Demographics

 According to the 2001 Census the population for Heath Ward 6,049.

 In the ward over 97% of people (5,931) describe themselves as White British with just 174 from an ethnic minority. there are 2,934 Males and 3,115 Females in the ward.

 Governance

 The village is part of the Uttoxeter civil parish.

 The village is covered by East Staffordshire and has its own ward named Heath Ward and is represented by the Conservative Geoffrey Morrison and Howard Grigg, some of the Heath however falls into the town ward.

 It is part of the Burton constituency in the House of Commons.
 In the European Parliament, it was part of the West Midlands constituency which was represented by six MEPs.